 Become a partner and help the people of Greater Manchester

-The initial work of the Charity will focus on assisting front line projects to deliver innovative initiatives to tackle homelessness and support the goal to end rough sleeping in Greater Manchester.
+The current focus of the charity is to provide essential funding to front line projects that deliver innovative initiatives to tackle homelessness and support the goal to end rough sleeping in Greater Manchester.

-However, the Charity has broad objectives which allow the Trustees to support other charitable causes as they see fit, such as tackling social issues and supporting vulnerable members of our community.
+However, the charity has a broader objective which allows the Trustees to support other charitable causes that tackle social issues at the heart of the Greater Manchester community and support the vulnerable members of its community.

 Our trustees share the responsibility for governing the Greater Manchester Mayor’s Charity and directing how it is managed and run.
 They take these responsibilities incredibly seriously and ensure that the charity is carrying out its purposes for the benefit of all communities in Greater Manchester.